kombucha-js/react-rerenderers/README.md

 ### ✨ React Development with the traditional `useState()`

-Assume you are creating such a simple application:
+Assume you are creating a simple application as follows:
 [Example No.0](https://codesandbox.io/s/rerenderers-example-no-00-without-react-rerenderers-6d5hnh?file=/src/AppView.js)

 ```jsx